thecloudgarage/eks-anywhere/powerflex/eks-aws.md

 ```

 ### Create a bare-bones EKS cluster
+Please change the version as per your requirement
 ```
 cat <<EOF > $CLUSTER_NAME/$CLUSTER_NAME.yaml
 # Please change the name, region, vpc, subnet, instance type and other specs